PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-In Fig. \ref{fig:mimic_result}, we show a few results by choosing Atelectasis, Consolidation, Pneumonia and Lung Opacity as test task when evaluated by the AUC of ROC.
-Three major conclusions are clearly conveyed by the plot.
-At first, obviously, when training heterogeneous datasets from different clients, our PMFL algorithm consistently outperforms all three other cases by converging to higher AUCs with fewer epochs.
-Also, even if MetaFL algorithm couldn't perform as well as our PMFL algorithm, its performance is evidently better than training directly and federated learning.
-Interestingly, sometimes after the FL pretraining process, the performance would be even worse than training directly.
-Probably, this is just because of the heterogeneous property of different clients.
-Apparently, the knowledge from one task would possibly be useless or even malignant for another different task.
+Figure. \ref{fig:auc} shows the learning curve when Pneumonia was chosen as test task and evaluated by the AUC of ROC.
+Furthermore, in Fig. \ref{fig:mean}, we show the AUC mean of four algorithms for all these 8 server tasks.
+Three major conclusions are conveyed by the figures.
+At first, when training heterogeneous datasets from different clients, our PMFL algorithm consistently outperforms all three other cases by converging to higher AUC with fewer epochs.
+Also, even if MetaFL algorithm couldn't perform as well as our PMFL algorithm, its performance is evidently better than w/o FL and FL.
+Interestingly, sometimes after the FL pretraining process, the performance would be even worse than w/o FL.
+It indicates the heterogeneity of different clients may hurt the training process of federated learning, and the knowledge from one task would possibly be useless or even malignant for another different task.
 Table \ref{tab:2} shows this result more explicitly.
-Take Pleural Other for example, training directly after 10 epochs achieves a final AUC of $0.8702$, whereas FL only obtained the AUC of $0.7166$ which is worse than training directly, MetaFL could obtain a better AUC of $0.9489$, and PMFL could further improve the AUC to be $0.9799$.
+Take Pleural Other for example, training directly (w/o FL) after 10 epochs achieves a final AUC of $0.8702$, whereas FL only obtained the AUC of $0.7166$ which is worse than training directly, MetaFL could obtain a better AUC of $0.9489$, and PMFL could further improve the AUC to be $0.9799$.

 Second, PMFL converged not only faster but also more stable.
-In Fig. \ref{fig:mimic_result}, the thickness of the line represents the standard deviation of the AUC in 5 different experiments.
+In Fig. \ref{fig:auc}, the thickness of the line represents the standard deviation of the AUC in 5 different experiments.
 The training process of our PMFL algorithm could converge very fast, mostly in less than 4 epochs.
 In addition, The red line in the image denotes PMFL algorithm and it's grossly thinner than the other three lines, especially after training a few epochs.
-In table \ref{tab:2}, similarly, when we selected Pleural Other as test task, the standard deviation of the AUC after training 10 epochs is $0.0544$ for training directly, while it's $0.0671$ for FL, $0.0554$ for MetaFL, and $0.0036$ for PMFL.
+In Table \ref{tab:2}, similarly, when we selected Pleural Other as test task, the standard deviation of the AUC after training 10 epochs is $0.0544$ for training directly, while it's $0.0671$ for FL, $0.0554$ for MetaFL, and $0.0036$ for PMFL.